1 Registration Forms

 1.11.7 Luggage

-We suggest you pack luggage in soft bags as stowage space is limited on the yacht.
+We require you pack luggage in soft bags as stowage space is limited on the yacht.

 1.12 Emergency Contact

-It is essential that you complete and submit your Registration Form before arrival.
+It is essential that you complete and submit your Registration Form as requested.

 Please ensure that your relatives have our emergency contact details – these are as follows.